geodynamics/aspect/doc/sphinx/user/extending/testing/running-tests.md

 *inside* the docker container that contains the official ASPECT test system.
 Note that by mounting your
-ASPECT folder into the container you are actually updating the reference test results on the host system (i.e. your computer).
+ASPECT folder into the container you are actually updating the reference test results on the host system (i.e., your computer).

 [^footnote1]: This is not actually completely true.
 Rather, if `cmake` finds a program called `numdiff` on your system, it uses `numdiff` to compare the output of a test run against the saved output, and calls two files the same if all numbers differ by no more than